3022-2/crypto-clipper/README.md

 # when .exe is ran it will duplicate, add to startup and monitor clipboard.
 You can rename and change icon of the exe.

-# if computer is turned on and off/restarted the program will run as the task "clppth.exe".
+# if computer is turned on and off/restarted the program will run at startup as the task "clppth.exe".
 ```
 ---
 **The .exe may need to be run with realtime protection off on antivirus**